 Power Lead Wire.
 It's not unusual for customers to need additional wire to extend the LED power leads so they reach the location where they are mounting the LED controller.
-We offer a variety of power lead wire to fit these situations.
+We offer a variety of POWER LEAD WIRE to fit these situations.

-NOTE: Most of the power lead wire listed here is made specifically for us such that the inner jacket colors match the jacket colors of power leads coming out of our LED controllers and going to the LED strips.
+NOTE: Most of the power lead wire we offer for sale is made specifically for us such that the inner jacket colors match the jacket colors of power leads coming out of our LED controllers and going to the LED strips.
 We do this to make it easier for customers to install (EG. Red connects to red.
 Blue connects to blue.
 Etc).
-Also, we produce the cable in both white and black outer jackets so they blend in better depending upon the installation.
+Also, in some cases we produce the cable in both white and black outer jackets so they blend in better depending upon the installation.
 There however is nothing special about this cable beyond the color of the inner and outer jackets.
 You can for example buy four (or two) conductor cable at pretty much any big box home goods store commonly used for alarm systems.
 The difference is that their cable won't have the same color outer jackets (e.g. grey instead of black), the same color inner jackets (e.g. red, green, black and white instead of red, green, black and blue) and it will likely be a heavier gauge (e.g. 18awg instead of 22awg or 20awg).
 As long as you track which color jacket in the cable you buy connects to each of the colors on the LED strip and LED Controller, it will work.
 The LED controller and LED strips don't care what color the cable jacket is.
 You do however need to make sure you're buying STRANDED cable (not solid) in an insulated jacket and that it is no less of a gauge than we specify.
 You can for example use 18awg cable instead of 20awg or 22awg -- just not the other way around.